meisserecon/www/course.md

 <p>Lesson 7 is on measuring equality and discusses the World3 model by the Club of Rome.
 Here are <a href="/assets/abfe-lesson7.pdf">the slides</a> and the <a href="https://github.com/meisser/course2018/blob/master/exercises/journal/exercise07-task.md">exercise</a>.</p>

+<b>Lesson 8: Market Making</b>

+<p>Lesson 8 goes deeper into the market microstructure and how prices are formed.
+For that, we are having a look at Cars Hommes' experiments with real humans as agents.
+Also, we'll have a deeper look at the problem of market making.
+Here are <a href="/assets/abfe-lesson8.pdf">the slides</a> and the accompanying <a href="https://github.com/meisser/course2018/blob/master/exercises/journal/exercise08-task.md">exercise</a>.</p>

 <!--

-<b>Lesson 8: Testing</b>

-<p>Lesson 8 is about unit tests and test driven development, using the example of market making.
-It is easy to test whether market making is done well, but it is hard to actually come up with a good market making strategy, making this problem well-suited for testing.
-Here are <a href="/assets/abfe-lesson8.pdf">the slides</a> and the accompanying <a href="https://github.com/meisser/course2018/blob/master/exercises/journal/exercise08-task.md">exercise</a>.</p>

 <b>Lesson 9: Capital</b>